Ena Collymore-Woodstock: Career

 Returning to Jamaica, she returned to her job in the criminal courts.
 She was then promoted as a Deputy Court Clerk for Saint Mary Parish and took a transfer promotion to serve as Clerk of Courts for St. James Parish.
 Her appointment as a Court Clerk was another first for women in Jamaica.
 In 1951, Collymore married Victor Woodstock, a civil servant, with whom she had three children.
 She was appointed as an Assistant Crown Solicitor in 1953, also the first time a woman had held the post.
 Collymore-Woodstock was determined that her gender would not affect her career.
 Because her position caused her to have to travel the court circuit, she took her children with her to work.

 In 1959, Collymore-Woodstock made history in Jamaica as the first woman Resident Magistrate to preside in the Civil Court.
 In 1962, three women were appointed to serve the Juvenile Court system.
 Collymore-Woodstock was appointed chair of the Eastern Circuit, Ena Allen was appointed over the Northwestern Circuit and Joyce Groves was assigned the Southern Circuit.
 The three women attended a four-month training course in the United States on juvenile justice.
 When the women finished their training, they toured the U.S. to observe how the juvenile court system there operated.
 From 1964 to 1967, Collymore-Woodstock served as Chair of the Juvenile Court and thereafter returned to the Criminal Court of the Kingston Resident Magistrate's Court.
 By 1975, Woodstock was the Senior Resident Magistrate for St. Andrew Parish and that same year was honored as an officer in the Order of Distinction for her contributions to the justice system of Jamaica.
 When a ministerial system was introduced to the Turks and Caicos in 1976, Collymore-Woodstock was contracted to serve as a magistrate for the British Overseas Territory.
 She retired from the Jamaican bench in 1977, but continued to serve post-retirement in the Turks and Caicos and in Anguilla.

+Girl Guides

 Among her many activities outside the legal profession, Collymore-Woodstock served as a District Commissioner for the Girl Guides and as chair of the Civil Service Housing Company and member of the Parish Council Service Commission.
 She was honored as a member of the Order of the British Empire in 1967 for her work with the Girl Guides, which included serving as the Jamaican Chief Commissioner of the organization from 1964 to 1974.
-She received the Silver Fish Medal, the Girl Guide Commonwealth Headquarters' highest award for service to the organization in 1972.
+She received the Silver Fish Award, the Girl Guide Commonwealth Headquarters' highest award for service to the organisation in 1972.
 She also served as president of the Caribbean Area Council of Soroptimist International.
 She turned 100 in September 2017.